 The Robert R. Moton Early Childhood Center offers a high quality pre-kindergarten program to children who are four years old by September 30.
 The Center houses pre-kindergarten classes and collaborative special education classes.
-The Center offers a full day educational program based on a developmentally appropriate child-centered curriculum.
-Registration is handled through the Office of the Director of Early Childhood Programs.
+The Center offers a full-day educational program based on a developmentally appropriate child-centered curriculum.
+Registration is handled through the Office of Early Childhood Programs.
 Students are selected to attend based on identified criteria.
 Transportation is provided for students who are selected to attend the Center.

 Andrews PreK-8 School

 Andrews STEM Engineering Choice Program provides students opportunities to explore Science, Technology, Engineering, and Mathematics careers in grades 6-8.
 This three-year rigorous choice program curriculum is designed to motivate and challenge students by building on previous knowledge and critical thinking skills.
 Students will learn cutting-edge, technology-infused instruction coupled with design-based learning, to connect to the world beyond school.
 Classes will be organized around typical engineering topics such as: Introduction to Engineering, Materials & Methods of Production, Structural Engineering, Mechanical Engineering, Electricity and Electronics, Chemical Engineering, Civil Engineering, and Industrial Engineering.
 Students must demonstrate high academic ability.
 Siblings of selected choice program students will be allowed to attend Andrews.
 Transportation is provided for zoned students only.
 The selection process is by lottery.